Skip to main content

 The Hypothalamic-Pituitary-Gonadal (HPG) axis is the master regulator of reproductive and anabolic function.
 In men, the hypothalamus releases Gonadotropin-Releasing Hormone (GnRH), which signals the pituitary to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 LH, in turn, signals the testes to produce testosterone.

 Testosterone is fundamental for maintaining muscle mass, bone density, cognitive function, and metabolic health.
 In women, this same axis governs the menstrual cycle and the production of estrogen and progesterone, hormones that are equally critical for health and vitality.
-A goal focused on optimizing the function of this axis would look beyond simple outcomes.
+A wellness program goal focused on optimizing the function of this axis would look beyond simple outcomes.

 For a middle-aged man, a reasonable goal might be to address the symptoms of low testosterone, with a biomarker target supported by a plan that could include lifestyle modifications like resistance training and stress management, which are known to support healthy testosterone levels.